SatyajitNarayanan/satyajitnarayanan.github.io/_pages/about.md

 ---
-layout: page
-title: About me
-subtitle: Why you'd want to know me
+permalink: /
+title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+excerpt: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
 ---

 My name is Satyajit Narayanan.
 You can call me Satya.